-To apply for admission, Hamilton's candidates must submit The Common Application.
+To apply for admission, Hamilton's candidates must submit The Common Application or The Coalition Application.
 Though answers to most questions can be found on either application site, we have created this page to answer some of the most frequently asked questions specific to applying to Hamilton.

 Hamilton's Admission Office will begin processing applications in early November.
 Once your application is imported into our database, you will receive an email and letter acknowledging receipt of your application and providing you with a login name and password for our secure My Hamilton portal, where you can manage and monitor your personalized checklist of Hamilton application materials.

 Please note that during the peak processing times and surrounding application deadlines (particularly the first half of January), we may have a backlog for application processing and it could take us up to two weeks to acknowledge your application or for materials to show up as received on your checklist.
 Thank you in advance for your patience.

 First of all, we're pleased to hear that Hamilton is your top choice as expressed by your interest in making an Early Decision commitment.
 Provided that the Early Decision deadline (or conversion date in the case of Early Decision Round II) has not passed, we would be happy to convert your application to Early Decision.
 Please fill out our Early Decision Agreement Form, collect the required signatures by the appropriate deadline, and submit directly to Hamilton College's Admission Office.